effekseer/effekseer.github.io/Helps/15x/Tool/_sources/en/ToolReference/fcurve.md.txt

 ### Delete key frame

-You can remove a key by left double clicking the mouse on the key.
+You can remove a key by left double clicking the mouse on the key or delete button.

 ### Select key frame